patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Examples

-Go see for yourself by visiting http://scratch.mit.edu, making use of  `Good Point 1: it has a single entry search box`.
+You can explore for yourself by visiting http://scratch.mit.edu, making use of `Good Point 1: it has a single entry search box`.
-You can even dive straight in and take a look - in `Good Point 2: Scratch has a "See Inside" button`.
+Having found a project of interest, you can dive straight in and take a look using `Good Point 2: Scratch has a "See Inside" button`.
-You can then just fork it using `Good Point 3: Scratch has a "Remix" button`
+If you like what you find you can then just fork it using `Good Point 3: Scratch has a "Remix" button`
 - that new project is now available for you to modify, debug and run in any way you see fit.

-Although it ruins my since 3-part list rhetorical flourish, let me just mention `Good Point 4 here: Scratch lets you edit before login *and then* allows you to login and save if you wish`.
+Now, although it ruins the nice 3-part list rhetorical flourish, let me just mention `Good Point 4 here: Scratch lets you edit before login *and then* allows you to login and save if you wish`.

 Question: how many _paid for_ services that we use for generating wealth can say the same?